dgraeber/seed-farmer/docs_v2/docs/concepts/index.md

 ### Project

-A project in Seed-Farmer has a direct one-to-one relationship with an AWS CodeSeeder managed CodeBuild project.
-You can have multiple projects in an account, and they are isolated from one another (no one project can use artifacts from another project).
+A project in Seed-Farmer has a direct one-to-one relationship with an AWS CodeBuild project.
+You can have multiple projects in an account, and they are isolated from one another (no project can use artifacts from another project).

 ### Deployment